Namisindwa District: Overview

 Namisindwa District became operational on 1 July 2017.
 Prior to that the new district was "East Bubulo County" in Manafwa District.
 The rationale for creating the new district was (a) to bring services closer to the people and (b) create jobs and reduce youth unemployment.

 As of August 2015, the district had 80 schools.
 The district terrain in described as "hilly", and prone to soil erosion during the rainy season.
 The gravel roads need frequent maintenance.
 The Bumbobi–Bubulo–Lwakhakha Road traverses the district in a general northwest to southeast direction.

 Population

 In 2009, the population of Namisindwa District (Bubulo County East), was estimated at approximately 177,000.
-In July 2016, the Uganda Bureau of Statistics (UBOS), estimated the district population at approximately 178,746.
+In July 2016, the Uganda Bureau of Statistics (UBOS), estimated the district population at approximately 178,746. in 2014 the population was 204,281 and for 2024 was 257,346.